Soimuen11/PPM/readme.md

 # The Perl Password Manager [PPM]

+**Disclaimers:**

-**Disclaimer:** This program is not finished, only use it at your own risks.
++ This program is not finished, only use it at your own risks.
++ The installer script has not yet been tested.

 **Contribute:** If you wish to contribute, feel free to make a pull request!
 If you feel like something is missing, send me suggestions!

 ## Future Features

-1. Save password in a file (with a name) in a .password-store directory [done]
-2. Add color to output password [done]
-3. List them in tree-like manner [done]
-4. copy password to clipboard [done]
+1. Re-write subroutines which use bash to strive and only use Perl syntax.
-5. Encrypt files storing passwords
+2. Encrypt files storing passwords
-6. Make it work with dmenu
-7. Add a install.sh script [work in progress]

 ## How To Use It